sblanck/smagexp/README.md

 docker run -d -p 8080:80 -p 8021:21 -p 8022:22 sblanck/galaxy-smagexp
 ```

-If you already have run SMAGEXP with docker and want to fetch the last docker image of SMAGEXP, type
+If you already have run galaxy-smagexp with docker and want to fetch the last docker image of galaxy-smagexp, type

 ```
-sudo docker pull sblanck/galaxy-smagexp docker run -d -p 8080:80 -p 8021:21 -p 8022:22 sblanck/galaxy-smagexp
+docker pull sblanck/galaxy-smagexp
+docker run -d -p 8080:80 -p 8021:21 -p 8022:22 sblanck/galaxy-smagexp
 ```